lguibr/botchatgpt/README.md

 # BotChatGPT

-Replace the longtext.txt with your own code and wait for the review.
+Replace the `longtext.txt` with your own code, make a copy of `.env.example` and fill with your credentials, save it as `.env`.

+The initial version just send your code to a conversation on ChatGPT chunk by chunk then ask for a detailed review.

 ## Install: